-Facebook Took Three Hours To Remove Grisly Cleveland Murder Video by Steve Stephens; Plus, Where Is He Now?
+Facebook Took Three Hours To Remove Grisly Cleveland Murder Video by Steve Stephens: Where Is He Now?

 — Cleveland Police (@CLEpolice) April 17, 2017

-The victim in the crime has since been identified as 74-year old Robert Goodwin Sr, and no motive is yet known.
+The victim of the crime has since been identified as 74-year old Robert Goodwin Sr., and no motive is yet known.
 Furthermore, authorities have no other reason besides Stephens’ own claim to believe that there were other victims besides Goodwin Sr. Before the senseless killing, Stephens mentioned a woman by the name of Joy Lane, saying she was the reason he was going to murder Goodwin.
 It was later revealed that she was his ex-girlfriend.

-In a statement by Lane, she claims that Stephens “was a really good guy”.
+In a statement by Lane, she claims that Stephens “was a really good guy.”
 Furthermore, she is “overwhelmed” by the violent murder and offers her sympathies to everyone grieving, Time reports.
 According to her, she and Stephens were in a relationship for “several years” and he has always been “fabulous” to her.
 From the sound of it, this violent act of murder is out of character for Stephens, based on what she knew about him in their years-long relationship.
 Lane declined to comment further on the subject.
-It remains unclear how, if at all, she drove him to murder Goodwin Sr, and everything is still very much a mystery.
+It remains unclear how, if at all, she drove him to murder Goodwin Sr., and everything is still very much a mystery.

-In a police update posted on the Cleveland Police Twitter account, authorities say that Stephens could be just about anywhere, and that they will follow up on every tip given to them by the public.
+In a police update posted on the Cleveland Police Twitter account, authorities say Stephens could be just about anywhere and that they will follow up on every tip given to them by the public.

 Police update on Steve Stephens case https://t.co/p2QiXCCsk2